JUST-MOS/just_cutsky_mock/README.md

 └── /halos
 ```

-Row `i` in `/halos` is the host halo of row `i` in `/galaxies`.
+Each row in `/halos` matches the same row in `/galaxies`.
 A halo is therefore intentionally repeated when several galaxies in the output share the same host.

-## Input data
+# Input data

 Only two external scientific inputs are required: